Preparing the Rose Bed

 Downey mildew may also strike the rose garden.
 Downey mildew causes purple areas on the leaves and stems along with yellowish areas on the stems.
 Special fungicides must be purchased to combat downey mildew.
 Prune off the growth infected with downey mildew and destroy.
 Call a consulting rosarian to help identity and treat any rose diseases that may appear.

 For environmental reasons, we recommend that you spray with insecticide only when you see damage and not weekly as with blackspot.
 Insect spray, when used, can be mixed with fungicide spray unless the label states otherwise.
 Many pests may be controlled with non-toxic insecticidal soap sprays available at garden centers.
 If flower edges start turning brown, thrips are probably the cause.
-Spray just the buds and flowers with Orthene.
-No need to spray the entire bush and kill the beneficial insects in the process.
+Add Conserve to your spray mix or spray just the buds and flowers with acephate.
+No need to spray the entire bush with the acephate and kill the beneficial insects in the process.
 Spider mites attack in hot, dry weather.
 If leaves turn pale and dry, starting at the bottom of the bushes, mites have probably arrived.
 To detect mites, remove an infected leave and tap it over a piece of white paper.
 You’ll probably see tiny white mites about the size of a pin prick crawling around on the paper.
 Washing the underside of the leaves with a water wand or a forceful spray of water will deter the mires.
 For serious attack use a special miticide like Floramite.

 It is important to protect yourself from exposure to chemicals.
 Read the entire label on any product before you decide to use it.
 When spraying, always wear goggles to protect your eyes, as well as a face mask, rubber gloves, and all-over protective clothing.
 It is a good idea to shower after spraying.
 A pesticide hotline, funded by the EPA, will answer any questions you have about gardening chemicals.
 The line, operated by Texas Tech School of Medicine, is open 8 AM to 6 PM weekdays.
 Call 1-800-858-7378.